AKROGIS/Enterprise-QC/FacilityEditing/Readme.md

 ## `Potential_QC_Checks.sql`

 These are queries that were considered for inclusion in the queries called by `Do Quality Control Checks.sql`.
-However they are either:
+However they were not included because:

-1) result in an overwhelming number of issues that would need to be researched and edited in order to get a clean database.
+* They result in an overwhelming number of issues that would need to be researched and edited in order to get a clean database.
-2) there is no requirement in the standard, when maybe an AKR requirement might be nice to have.
+* There is no requirement in the standard, but maybe there should be an AKR requirement.
-3) It is not clear how (or even if we can) define our requirements (i.e. a spatial identification for `GROUPCODE`)
+* It is not clear how (or even if we can) define our requirements (i.e. a spatial identification for `GROUPCODE`).

 ## Editing Facilities